-B was living in a Care Home, out of his local area, he was very well known by the police and many other services.
+B was living in a care home out of his local area and was very well known by the police and many other services.
 He had been under YJS since early teens, displaying offending behaviours such as burglary, car crime, criminal damage, possession of offensive weapons and bladed articles etc. B had been arrested carrying weapons (hammers, knives, hatchets) on several occasions – B had also made disclosures to care staff regarding carrying and using weapons as everyday life.
 B also disclosed that he smoked cannabis daily (up to £60 per day), but there was concern that he was potentially taking other substances also.
 There were significant concerns regarding B drug dealing, not only in the local community but also involvement in county lines gangs.
 At the beginning of 2019, B had handed himself into a police station, over 200 miles away from where he lived and said that he had been kidnapped and had been held against his will.
 The Police already had intelligence at that time, linking B to county lines in other areas such as Wales selling drugs.

-In initial meeting took place at B’s care home placement.
+An initial meeting took place at B’s care home placement.
 On arrival, staff at the residence said that we would be lucky to get him to come down from his room and they would be very surprised if he was to speak to us and engage with the service as he didn’t engage with any other services.
 To everyone’s surprise however B came down to talk to us.
 B seemed very sceptical about our service and sat with his hood up, little to no eye contact and did not talk with any confidence and appeared tired, withdrawn and had dirty ripped clothing on.
-I began by explaining the service to him and my personal background that lead me to be a Mentor with CELLS.
-This initial meeting lasted around an hour and when I asked if he would be interested in engaging with me and the service.
-He said yes.
+I began by explaining the service to him and my personal background that led me to be a Mentor with CELLS.
+This initial meeting lasted around an hour and when I asked if he would be interested in engaging with me and the service he said yes.
 The care staff in the house commented as I was leaving that they were all shocked that he engaged with us for that length of time and that he had agreed to meet again.

-Over the first few meetings I slowly build up a trusting relationship with B and we talked more and more about situations that B had experienced and discussed how he really felt about them.
+Over the first few meetings I slowly built up a trusting relationship with B and we talked more and more about situations that B had experienced and discussed how he really felt about them.
 He began to speak more openly and honestly during each session, giving B a safe space to talk about anything that he wanted.

-B then was presented with an opportunity to start an apprenticeship with the National rail, but he would have to supply a clean drug test.
-This was a barrier to B’s progression as even though, he had now stopped supplying drugs and had removed himself from that world, he still smoked a significant amount of cannabis.
+B was then presented with an opportunity to start an apprenticeship with the National Rail, but he would have to supply a clean drug test.
+This was a barrier to B’s progression as even though he had now stopped supplying drugs and had removed himself from that world, he still smoked a significant amount of cannabis.
 We discussed why he smoked cannabis and what he got out of it.
 We talked about the positive and negative aspects of cannabis and through our conversations, B himself said that he felt it did not serve him anymore to smoke it and he wanted to stop.
 Again, within a short period of time, B applied these changes to his life and has now tested clear for all illegal substances.
 This has meant that he was able to start his apprenticeship.
 He is currently too young to start the railway course, so is on a building placement until his 18th birthday.

 I feel that this is a pivotal time for B. He is at a point where support to keep him on track needs to be given.
 Despite the unbelievable transformation that B has accomplished.
 There is still a big level of uncertainty looming over him regarding an old charge.
-So, I believe that moving forward we will begin to continue to offer B support but with increasingly bigger gaps between meetings
+So, I believe that moving forward we will begin to continue to offer B support but with increasingly bigger gaps between meetings.

 - Case study N